jantman/misc-scripts/README.md

 * __dump_skype_logs.py__ - Script to dump all Skype logs from a main.db file to HTML
 * __find_outdated_puppets.py__ - Script to look at a Puppet Dashboard unhidden-nodes.csv and extract the latest report time for each node, optionally, list nodes with runtime BEFORE a string.
 * __git_repo_diff.py__ - uses GitPython to compare 2 git repo clones and report on branches that only exist in one, or have different head commits in the two repos
+* __github_clone_sync.py__ - script using github3.py to add upstream remote for any clone of a github fork, and add refs to check out pull requests from origin and upstream.
 * __htmldata.py__ - Perl library to manipulate HTML or XHTML documents, required by mw2html-auth
 * __increment_zone_serial__ - This script updates/increments the bind zone file serial number in a file specified as the first argument
 * __ismerged__ - shell script that takes a git branch name, and tells if it is merged into master or not